-Wapta Traverse is a classic ski backcountry tour in the Canadian Rockies.
+Wapta Traverse is a classic backcountry ski tour in the Canadian Rockies.
 With gentle ski slopes, snowy mountain peaks and miles of open glacier for traversing, Wapta Icefields is the perfect playground for backcountry skiers.
 Its location on the Continental Divide means there is plenty of snowfall to make any skier happy.

 Covering an area of 600 km², Wapta Icefields includes Vulture, Bow and Peyto Glaciers and is connected to the Waputik Icefield.
 It is a part of both Banff and Yoho National Parks.